This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Healthy body weight

-How to Help Your Child Stay Healthy
+How to Help Your Child Stay Active and Healthy

 There is a misconception that children with cerebral palsy can’t participate in exercises and physical activities.
 Yet, there are several exercises for all fitness levels and abilities.
 The key is to incorporate physical fitness into the child’s life as early as possible so that it becomes a lifelong habit.

-Work with your primary health care provider, as well as a physical therapist and other medical professionals to find the right balance and level of exercise for your child’s individual needs.
-For instance, while some children will benefit most from engaging in sports, others may do better with physical therapy sessions and solo fitness routines.
+Work with your primary healthcare provider, a physical therapist, and other medical professionals to find the right balance and level of exercise for your child’s individual needs.

 How Much Exercise Should a Child Get Per Day?

-The Centers for Disease Control and Prevention (CDC) recommends that children get at least 60 minutes of physical exercise each day.[1]
 Remember your child’s own unique needs may prohibit them from meeting the CDC’s recommendation.
 Work with your child’s healthcare team to determine how much daily exercise is appropriate for your child.

 There are several health concerns that children with cerebral palsy may encounter as they age.[2]
 Without regular fitness exercises and a nutritional diet, these problems can worsen.
 Other common health issues that occur in children with cerebral palsy include: